 In What the Mystics Know, Franciscan author, Richard Rohr, describes prayer in terms of house-building:

-When you strip it down to the essentials, prayer is an encounter with God.
-It’s an invitation to step beyond the world of the things you can see and hear and touch, and step into an up-close-and personal experience of Reality itself.
+When you strip it down to the essentials, prayer is interaction with the Divine.
+It’s an invitation to step beyond the world of the things you can see and hear and touch, and step into an up-close-and personal experience with Reality itself.

 But we don’t come to our encounter with God as a blank slate.
 When we pray, we bring our experiences, opinions and biases with us.
 That’s what makes prayer so difficult — we have to consciously set aside our personal baggage and let God change us into better versions of ourselves.

-Tribalism is quick.
-It’s easy.
-And it’s the total opposite of the kingdom of God.
+Tribalism is quick and easy.
+It’s the total opposite of the kingdom of God

 Politics exploits the fact that human beings are tribal.
 We gravitate toward groups and labels because they simplify our lives.
 They help us define our place in the world.